 Currently, The Things Network supports LoRaWAN for long range (~5 to 15km), low power (months to years on battery), but also low bandwidth (51 bytes/message) communication.
-We plan to support Bluetooth LE and other networks as well.
+We plan to support multiple Bluetooth Broadcast/Mesh networks and other networks as well.

 If you’d like to document and promote another device, contact us for our Ambassador & Partner programs.

 To connect a device it needs to have a LoRaWAN module, either on board, as a shield or wired.
 Most modules can be talked to via a serial interface.
 To hide you from the complexity of the commands and responses, some modules come with an SDK.

 The Things Node and Uno use the Arduino platform and Microchip RN modules.
 We’ve built an Arduino SDK which enables you to send a message in just a couple lines of code.
 We plan to provide SDKs for more IoT platforms as well.